JohnRising/docs/docs/introduction/erc-4337-overview.md

 ### Contract Account

-The `Contract Account` is a end user's account.
+The `Contract Account` is an end user's account.
 At minimum it needs to check whether or not it will accept a `UserOperation` during the verification loop.

 Additional features to support other account functions like social recovery and multi-operations can be added here too.

 ### Aggregator

 The `Aggregator` is a smart contract that is trusted to validate signatures for `Contract Accounts`.
-Bundlers whitelist supported `Aggregators`.

 ### Paymaster